 We shall be exploring the successive settlement along the Nene Valley by Neolithic, Bronze and Iron Age, Roman, Saxon and Medieval settlers over the past 5,000 years.
 Our aim is to create a better understanding of how these settlers changed the valley, what can still be seen of this today, and what can be learned from them.

-- Where and how the Settlers lived
+Where and how the Settlers lived

+We have started to build a small ancestral barn using the different materials and building techniques that would have been familiar to the Nene Valley settlers.
+We shall be looking for volunteers to wattle and daub!
+A replica Roman mosaic will be laid on the barn floor.
 Once it is built we shall use it for activities which reflect the settlers’ daily life, such as weaving/dyeing fabric, pottery, and historic cookery and food-based activities.

 Rockingham Forest Trust, which manages Stanwick Lakes, is one of several organisations in the Nenescape Landscape Partnership Scheme that have received funding for activities which explore the Nene Valley, its people, heritage and identity in a changing landscape.